tonethar/IGME-235-Shared/sg/sg-3.md

 ## Chapter 5 - Marking Up Text
 *This chapter introduces MANY elements for marking up text content.
 The elements we choose to markup our content with must be chosen **semantically** - which is in a way that most accurately describes the content’s meaning.
 If you don't like how the content looks when marked up with a particular element, then you can change that appearance in a stylesheet (which we'll be covering soon!)*

-1. Paragraphs (`&lt;p>&lt;/p>`) are almost always displayed on a new line with a little bit of space above and below (this is called `display:block` in CSS), and paragraphs are allowed to contain text, images, and other *inline* elements (such as `&lt;em>`).
+1. Paragraphs (`<p></p>`) are almost always displayed on a new line with a little bit of space above and below (this is called `display:block` in CSS), and paragraphs are allowed to contain text, images, and other *inline* elements (such as `<em>`).
 Below, give examples of elements that paragraphs are NOT allowed to contain (this will be enforced by an HTML validator - i.e. a page with these elements will fail the validator):

 2. How many levels of heading elements are there?